bmaltais/kohya_ss/README.md

 ## Dreambooth

-You can find the dreambooth solution spercific README here:  [README_dreambooth.md](Dreambooth README)
+You can find the dreambooth solution spercific [Dreambooth README](README_dreambooth.md)

 ## Finetune

-You can find the finetune solution spercific README here:  [README_finetune.md](Finetune README)
+You can find the finetune solution spercific [Finetune README](README_finetune.md)